IllusionMan1212/android-native-example-odin/README.md

 # Building

-First you must adjust `build.sh` and `launch.sh` to have correct paths to Android SDK, Android NDK and the Jetbrains RT.
-Then set `APK` variable to the desired apk package name.
-Use Android SDK to install build-tools and platform SDK.
+### Prerequisites
+- The Android SDK must be installed and the appropriate Odin environment variables must be set.
+- The `keytool` binary must be in your PATH

+### Steps
-Now you can use `build.sh` to build and install the app, and `launch.sh` to run the application:
+Run `build.sh` to build and install the app, and `launch.sh` to run the application:

 # License
 The code is licensed under the Unlicense license.
 I do not own the app icon (Odin logo).
 The logo copyright is owned by [GingerBill](https://github.com/gingerbill)